the-moebius/joda-helpers/README.md

 - Parses ISO:8601 strings to joda dates
 - Helps to compare different types of joda dates
 - Converts joda dates to ISO:8601 strings
+- Written in TypeScript and provides typing declarations
+- Distributed in both CommonJS and ESM formats

 ## Installation

-Install package with yarn:
+Install package with npm:

-`yarn add @moebius/joda-helpers`

-Or npm:

 `npm i -S @moebius/joda-helpers`